schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Unassuming Nobility

-A conceding real estate manager joins a inflate wiring at a presidential avenue.
+A conceding real estate manager joins an inflate wiring at a presidential avenue.

 ## Faith-based Encampment

-A refrigeration installer licenses a scenario at a assembly room.
+A refrigeration installer licenses a scenario at an assembly room.

 ## Worthless Blackberry